 Utilizing the former site of a store in the shopping district, this museum displays valuable exhibits related to basketball in Noshiro.
 For my generation, it's well-known that Sanno Technical High School in Slam Dunk was modeled after Noshiro Technical High School.
 Perhaps with the cooperation of Professor Inoue, there were many exhibits related to Slam Dunk, which I enjoyed more than I expected.
 Although the space is small, it's a facility where you can really feel the love for basketball.

-I visited on a Sunday in April to watch a basketball game the next day.
-While it's within walking distance from Noshiro Station, I took a taxi because there weren't many trains from Akita Station, resulting in a long wait at Higashi-Noshiro Station.
+I visited on a Sunday in April, combining it with a basketball game the next day.
+It's within walking distance from Noshiro Station, but because there were few trains from Akita Station at that time, I had a long wait at Higashi-Noshiro Station, so I also took a taxi.
 There were other customers inside, but it was quiet.
-It was great to learn about the history of basketball in Japan.
-The Yuta Tabuse section in particular featured articles from his younger days, which was fascinating.
-It was also great to experience sitting in a chair custom-made for taller players and trying on a uniform.
-I've only ever seen B.League games, but learning about other leagues has made me want to see more.
+It was great to learn about the history of Japanese basketball.
+The section dedicated to Yuta Tabuse, in particular, was interesting, as it included articles from his younger days.
+It was also nice to be able to sit in a chair specially made for tall players and try on uniforms.
+I've only ever watched the B.League, but learning about other leagues made me want to go see others as well.

-Many of the staff are basketball fans and were very warm and welcoming, and I wish I could have talked to them more.
+Many of the staff were basketball enthusiasts and very friendly; I wished I could have talked to them more.

-They also sold souvenir T-shirts and key chains.
+They also sold souvenirs like T-shirts and keychains.